edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughDeviceService.md

 ### Walkthrough - Device Service

+> **Note**: The `camera-control-device-service` mentioned below is used for demonstration purposes.
+In a real-world scenario, make sure that this device service is running or replace it with an appropriate device service from your environment.

 Use either the Postman or Curl tab below to walkthrough creating the `DeviceService`.

 === "Postman"